 CBRD comes to the rescue with the Dictionary — something approaching a comprehensive glossary of the terms currently used by those discussing British roads.
 Some are engineering terms, some were created by road enthusiasts, some have multiple meanings.
 All are defined here as clearly as possible.

 If there's something you think should be here but isn't, then let me know and I'll add it to the list.
-And if you're looking for the meaning of terms like D3 or S2, there's a separate page about abbreviations.

 The following list is, allegedly, in alphabetical order.
 Click a word to jump to its definition.